strikles/strikles.github.io/README.md

 <!--
 > **Multiple complaints were filled with the police, PSP, IGAI and tweets were sent to @FCGulbenkian, @fchampalimaud and @UN from my account @Claudio56185831 in order for the individuals enforcing this extrajudicial Cybertorture sentence to be denounced without anyone putting an end to this morbid spectacle of former colégio militar students and recruited collaborators (like [Gonçalo Bandeira Duarte](https://pt.linkedin.com/in/gon%C3%A7alo-duarte-b71078107?trk=people-guest_people_search-card) who conspired to turn me into a drug addict by waking me up in the middle of the night, falsely accused me of being a xenophobe and a homophobe to monger racial hatred and raveled like a happy pig in a pool of excrement when watching a video of an individual twitching on the floor after shooting himself in the head at a police station) trying to look SUAVE and professional at stratifying society by exacting extrajudicial sentences gambling self-harm and directing violence towards others to force psychiatric abuse and false therapy in front of an audience under the false pretense of making me cry and forcing me to return to Portugal to live with my mother!**
 -->

+<u>They intensify this treatment in the presence of my elderly mother jeopardizing her mental and physical well being as a sentence to both of us for not leaving Colégio Militar at age 14 after performing Faith Trials over synthetic telepathy and attempting to portrait me as a Pedo to force me out of school!</u>

 #### Luis Nazareth Carvalho Figueira asked me not to approach women in 2016 as those acting in criminal association with [Jasper Kums](https://nl.linkedin.com/in/jasperkums) conspired to turn me into a stalker and violent towards women without much success!
 As such I've taken vows of cellibacy in order to comply with his request!